Nordstrom (NYSE:JWN) Releases FY23 Earnings Guidance

-A number of analysts have weighed in on the stock.
-Credit Suisse Group increased their target price on shares of Nordstrom from $26.00 to $29.00 and gave the company a neutral rating in a research report on Wednesday, March 2nd.
-Cowen raised their price objective on shares of Nordstrom from $25.00 to $30.00 and gave the stock a market perform rating in a research report on Wednesday, March 2nd.
-Citigroup raised their price objective on shares of Nordstrom from $25.00 to $27.00 in a research report on Wednesday, March 2nd.
-StockNews.com initiated coverage on shares of Nordstrom in a research report on Thursday, March 31st.
-They set a buy rating for the company.
-Finally, JPMorgan Chase & Co. cut their target price on Nordstrom from $24.00 to $22.00 in a report on Monday, May 16th.
-Three analysts have rated the stock with a sell rating, ten have issued a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat, Nordstrom has an average rating of Hold and an average target price of $29.07.
+Nordstrom (NYSE:JWN – Get Rating) last announced its quarterly earnings results on Tuesday, May 24th.
+The specialty retailer reported ($0.06) EPS for the quarter, missing the consensus estimate of ($0.05) by ($0.01).
+The business had revenue of $3.57 billion during the quarter, compared to analyst estimates of $3.29 billion.
+Nordstrom had a net margin of 1.20% and a return on equity of 70.74%.
+The business’s revenue for the quarter was up 18.6% on a year-over-year basis.
+During the same period last year, the company earned ($0.64) EPS.
+As a group, equities research analysts expect that Nordstrom will post 3.3 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 15th.
-Shareholders of record on Tuesday, May 31st will be given a $0.19 dividend.
-The ex-dividend date is Friday, May 27th.
-This represents a $0.76 annualized dividend and a yield of 3.68%.
-Nordstrom’s payout ratio is currently 71.70%.
+A number of research analysts have commented on the company.
+BMO Capital Markets upped their price target on Nordstrom from $23.00 to $30.00 and gave the stock a market perform rating in a research note on Wednesday, March 2nd.
+Credit Suisse Group raised their price objective on shares of Nordstrom from $26.00 to $29.00 and gave the company a neutral rating in a research note on Wednesday, March 2nd.
+Telsey Advisory Group upped their target price on shares of Nordstrom from $27.00 to $30.00 and gave the stock a market perform rating in a research note on Wednesday, March 2nd.
+StockNews.com began coverage on shares of Nordstrom in a research report on Thursday, March 31st.
+They issued a buy rating for the company.
+Finally, Deutsche Bank Aktiengesellschaft lifted their target price on Nordstrom from $22.00 to $31.00 in a report on Wednesday, March 2nd.
+Three research analysts have rated the stock with a sell rating, ten have assigned a hold rating and four have assigned a buy rating to the company.
+According to MarketBeat, Nordstrom has an average rating of Hold and a consensus target price of $29.07.

-In other Nordstrom news, CFO Anne L. Bramman sold 13,334 shares of the business’s stock in a transaction that occurred on Monday, April 18th.
-The stock was sold at an average price of $28.74, for a total value of $383,219.16.
-Following the completion of the sale, the chief financial officer now owns 120,137 shares in the company, valued at $3,452,737.38.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders own 5.45% of the company’s stock.
+In related news, CFO Anne L. Bramman sold 13,334 shares of the stock in a transaction on Monday, April 18th.
+The shares were sold at an average price of $28.74, for a total value of $383,219.16.
+Following the transaction, the chief financial officer now directly owns 120,137 shares of the company’s stock, valued at approximately $3,452,737.38.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 5.45% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of JWN.
-Morgan Stanley increased its stake in shares of Nordstrom by 133.7% during the second quarter.
-Morgan Stanley now owns 2,237,756 shares of the specialty retailer’s stock valued at $81,836,000 after buying an additional 1,280,070 shares during the period.
-Geode Capital Management LLC increased its stake in shares of Nordstrom by 1.3% during the fourth quarter.
-Geode Capital Management LLC now owns 1,358,155 shares of the specialty retailer’s stock valued at $30,721,000 after buying an additional 16,924 shares during the period.
-LPL Financial LLC increased its stake in shares of Nordstrom by 23.1% during the fourth quarter.
-LPL Financial LLC now owns 73,833 shares of the specialty retailer’s stock valued at $1,670,000 after buying an additional 13,846 shares during the period.
-Guggenheim Capital LLC purchased a new position in shares of Nordstrom during the fourth quarter valued at approximately $304,000.
-Finally, Advisors Asset Management Inc. increased its stake in shares of Nordstrom by 120.0% during the fourth quarter.
-Advisors Asset Management Inc. now owns 24,118 shares of the specialty retailer’s stock valued at $546,000 after buying an additional 13,155 shares during the period.
-57.27% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds have recently bought and sold shares of JWN.
+EP Wealth Advisors LLC acquired a new position in shares of Nordstrom in the 1st quarter valued at $339,000.
+BNP Paribas Arbitrage SA raised its holdings in shares of Nordstrom by 37.8% in the first quarter.
+BNP Paribas Arbitrage SA now owns 688,374 shares of the specialty retailer’s stock valued at $18,662,000 after buying an additional 188,771 shares during the last quarter.
+Walleye Capital LLC purchased a new position in shares of Nordstrom during the first quarter worth about $729,000.
+Advisors Asset Management Inc. increased its position in Nordstrom by 4.4% in the 1st quarter.
+Advisors Asset Management Inc. now owns 25,175 shares of the specialty retailer’s stock valued at $682,000 after acquiring an additional 1,057 shares during the period.
+Finally, Point72 Hong Kong Ltd raised its stake in Nordstrom by 88.7% during the 1st quarter.
+Point72 Hong Kong Ltd now owns 47,317 shares of the specialty retailer’s stock valued at $1,283,000 after acquiring an additional 22,237 shares during the last quarter.
+57.27% of the stock is owned by institutional investors and hedge funds.

 Nordstrom, Inc, a fashion retailer, provides apparels, shoes, beauty, accessories, and home goods for women, men, young adults, and children.
 It offers a range of brand name and private label merchandise through various channels, such as Nordstrom branded stores and online at Nordstrom.com; TrunkClub.com; Nordstrom.ca; Nordstrom stores; Nordstrom Rack stores; Nordstrom Locals; Nordstromrack.com and HauteLook; clearance stores under the Last Chance name; Trunk Club clubhouses; and Jeffrey boutiques.